-- advanced ability to effectively apply educational leadership and administrative skills to co-facilitate a community music programme, - the ability to reflect on the values, ethical conduct and justifiability of decisions appropriate to the practice of community music, - the advanced ability to employ various existing evaluation frameworks to evaluate community music practices, - the ability to create case study reports and practitioner reports, - willingness to take responsibility for their judgements, decisions and actions based on a strong value system, and an awareness and understanding of moral, ethical, social, and cultural issues as they relate to the practice of community music, - advanced ability to organise and present a community music event.
+- integrated knowledge and critical understanding of, as well as an ability to correctly evaluate and apply key concepts relating to case study research in community music, - advanced ability to effectively apply educational leadership and administrative skills to co-facilitate a community music programme, - the ability to reflect on the values, ethical conduct and justifiability of decisions appropriate to the practice of community music. - the advanced ability to employ various existing evaluation frameworks to evaluate community music practices. - the ability to create case study reports and practitioner reports, - willingness to take responsibility for their judgements, decisions and actions based on a strong value system, and an awareness and understanding of moral, ethical, social, and cultural issues as they relate to the practice of community music. - advanced ability to organise and present a community music event.